-ONLINE MODULE NQF LEVEL: 9 NQF CREDITS: 10
+ONLINE MODULE NOF LEVEL: 9

-The purpose of this module is to provide a student with a broad understanding and application of ethics, corporate governance and regulations, and application of sustainability practices in the investments industry and financial markets.
+The purpose of this module is to provide a student with a broad understanding and application of ethics, corporate governance and regulations, and application of sustainability practices in the investment industry and financial markets.

-- discuss and critically evaluate ethical principles, professional standards, and codes of conduct in order to cultivate the capacity for ethical reasoning and practice in the financial markets; - evaluate the implication of the evolution of corporate governance codes financial reporting and regulations on institutions; and - evaluate and interpret the sustainability practices in the investments industry.
+- discuss and critically evaluate ethical principles, professional standards, and codes of conduct in order to cultivate the capacity for ethical reasoning and practice in the financial markets; - evaluate the implication of the evolution of corporate governance codes, financial reporting and regulations on institutions; and - evaluate and interpret the sustainability practices in the investment industry.

-CBE.333 GOVERNANCE THEORY AND RESEARCH METHODOLOGY
+CBE.327 GOVERNANCE THEORY AND RESEARCH METHODOLOGY